 Our aim is to work within the different community groups to help train and support local people, regardless of colour or creed, so that they have the tools to make a change in their lives.
 I was once speaking to a man who said poverty isn’t about having no money or positions, poverty is when you have no choices.
 Some people worry about what t-shirt to wear, but if you only have one then there is no choice, the same with regards to food, housing, education etc. This has really resonated with me for a long time.

-Brighton Holistics are hoping to be able to train people in Complementary Therapy so that people have the skills to get a job.
-This is going to take a long time to sort out as we have to cut through a large amount of red tape and bureaucracy, but we will get there in time.
+Brighton Holistics was hoping to be able to train people in Complementary Therapy so that people have the skills to get a job.
+Sadly at the current time, this is not going to be possible as our accrediting body just want too much money and are being very unhelpful.
+This has put us behind, but we will not be defeated; it’s going to take a long time to sort out as we have to cut through the red tape and bureaucracy, but we will get there in time.

 We are currently working with Lakeland Development Community Centre, which is run by a lovely lady called Annette.
 Annette has set up a sewing group which currently has six ladies all learning sewing, beading, knitting and crocheting.
 These skill they are leaning are already helping with everyday living and helping to produce clothes, cushion covers, table cloths, bean bags and much more, which the ladies are selling within the local community.
 We are also working with a local community church group who is distributing clothes too hard to reach community groups.